Yale-EEB723/syllabus/README.md

 ## Reading

 Reading includes manuscripts, book chapters, online resources, and videos to be watched ahead of class.
 The readings will be posted by the Monday before each class.
-The reading load is very uneven.
-On light weeks, it is good to get a jump on reading for future weeks.
+In most weeks, the 15-20 minute discussion of the reading will be led by a group of students.
+All students will get a chance to participate in these groups.
+A bobliogrpay at the end of this document includes a variety of references that readings can be selected from.

 In addition to reading assigned for each class, the following will be used as references throughout the course: